Second Reading: 1 Corinthians 15:20-27

 Popular Translation

 20 Christ has been raised from the dead.
 What happened to him shows what will happen to everyone who has died.
 21-22 After all, when Adam sinned, the result was death for everyone.
 But, when Jesus rose from the dead, everyone was offered new life.
 23 So, this is how the end of the world will happen.
 First, Christ rose from the dead.
 Second, the followers of Christ will rise and will be with him.
-Then, the finale will come when he will take everyone's power away and hands over his Kingdom to God the Father.
+Then, the finale will come when he will take everyone's power away and hand over his Kingdom to God the Father.
 25 Christ needs to rule until the time he completely subdues his enemies.
 26 And the last enemy to be destroyed is death itself!
 27 "God will put everything under his feet."
 When the bible writer said "putting everything under his feet," he clearly meant that the One who placed everything under his own feet was an exception.

 Literal Translation